aleph0io/rapier/rapier-aws-ssm/README.md

         </dependency>
     </dependencies>

-Next, define a component class that uses the `@AwsSsmStringParameter` annotation to create a dependency on an AWS SSM Parameter Store string parameter:
+Next, define a component class that uses the `@AwsSsmStringParameter` annotation to create a dependency on an AWS SSM Parameter Store parameter.
+Names are allowed to have the characters `[-a-zA-Z0-9._/]`.

     @Component(modules = {
         // Note that we refer to the generated module here, by name